 Doctors can often diagnose the condition by conducting a pelvic examination or performing imaging studies, such as an ultrasound.

-If someone has two periods a month over the course of 2 to 3 months, they should see a doctor.
+If someone has two periods a month over the course of 2–3 months, they should contact a doctor.

-Other period symptoms a person should talk to a doctor about include:
+Other period symptoms a person should talk with a doctor about include:

 - feeling faint

 - unexplained weight changes, including weight gain or loss

 Frequent periods can indicate an underlying condition that requires treatment.

 Having too many periods can also result in blood loss, which leads to iron-deficiency anemia or low blood counts, so it is essential to seek medical advice.

 Why am I bleeding again after my period 2 weeks ago?

 There are various reasons a person may bleed between periods.
 Young people’s menstrual cycles can take